TexasMac's Web Site

 • 2 “rounded” tsp of cayenne pepper for 6 lbs.

-per lb) Used a mixture of American Harvest spices consisting
+package per lb) Used a mixture of American Harvest spices consisting

-have enough room using 6 trays I had to make sure the pieces were as close as
+have enough room using 6 trays I had to make sure the pieces were as

 • Drying time was 7 hrs.

-yield to be less if using lean ground beef, likely in the 35%
+Expect the yield to be less if using lean ground beef, likely in the 35%

 By Mary Bell